The Bankrate promise

 4. Overdraft protection

 It may sound similar, but overdraft protection is different from automatic overdrafts.
-With automatic overdrafts, your bank covers any overdraw on your behalf by automatically loaning you the money and making the payment.
-With overdraft protection, the bank will transfer money from one of your other accounts to cover an overdrawn amount.
-For example, if you overdraw your checking account but have overdraft protection set up with a savings account, the bank would automatically move money from your savings account to your checking account.
-The bank may charge you for this service, however.
+With automatic overdrafts, your bank covers any overdraft on your behalf by automatically loaning you the money and making the payment.
+With overdraft protection, the bank will transfer money from another linked account to cover an overdrawn amount.

 5. Keep a cushion balance

 If you are charged an overdraft fee, that doesn’t always mean you are stuck paying it.
 It doesn’t hurt to negotiate to try to have the fee reimbursed.
-To try to get overdraft fees waived:
+Here are a couple of steps you can try.